delingren/hp-iq804/README.md

 The first step is to open up the machine and disassemble the parts, reverse engineering some components if needed.
 I found [these instructions](disassembly.pdf) from HP which helped with the disassembling process.

 ## Main interface
-The main interface with the computer is a USB C connection.
-I have an USB C -> HDMI adapter with a USB-A port and PD.
+As a design goal, the main interface with the computer would be a single USB C connection.
+I have a USB-C to HDMI adapter with a downstream USB-A port and PD for charging the host.
-* The HDMI port is connected to the video controller via an HDMI cable.
+* The HDMI port would be connected to the video controller via an HDMI cable.
-* The USB-A port is connected to a downstream USB 2.0 hub for the peripherals and open USB ports.
+* The USB-A port would be connected to a downstream USB 2.0 hub for the peripherals and open USB ports.
-* The PD port is powered by a 19V -> PD charging module.
+* Optionally, the PD port would be powered by a 19V -> PD charging module.
 This is for laptops that can be charged via its USB C port via PD.
 All Macbooks can.
 Some PCs can't.

 ## Display
 The idea is to use a video controller to drive the panel.
 There's quite a few video controllers out there.
 I did a lot of research on [this page](https://hackaday.io/project/179868-all-about-laptop-display-reuse) that provides a lot of info on reusing LDC panels, especially laptop panels.
+I have also reused a couple of LCD panels harvested from end of life laptops.

+Here's a summary of the LCD panel.
 * Model: [CLAA260WU11](https://www.panelook.com/CLAA260WU11_CPT_25.5_LCM_overview_2842.html)
-* LVDS (30 pin), 2 channel, 8 bit, CCFL
+* Interface: LVDS (30 pin), 2 channel, 8 bit
+* Backlight: CCFL
-* Native resolution 1920x1200
+* Native resolution: 1920x1200

-* The daughter board provides the DC power (19 volts) for the inverter.
-* The inverter connector consists a bunch of Vcc and GND wires, connected directly to the 19V DC power.
+The daughter board provides the DC power (19 Volts) for the inverter.
+I am keeping it this way.
+The inverter connector consists a bunch of Vcc and GND wires, connected directly to the 19V DC power.
 In addition, there is an EN and a DIM pins, connected to the motherboard.
-When the motherboard is powered on, I’m measuring ~4.4v on these pins.
+When the motherboard is powered on, I’m measuring ~4.4V on these pins.

-* I connected both EN and DIM to +5v DC and the panel lighted up properly.
+I connected both EN and DIM to +5V and the panel lighted up properly.
 So I rewired them to the inverter output of the video controller.
-Note that I'm not using the 12v output of the inverter output of the video controller.
+Note that I'm not using the 12V output of the inverter output of the video controller, but rather using its originally DC power.

-* I first ordred a PCB800862 controller.
+For the video controller, I first ordred a PCB800862 controller.
 But I couldn’t get it to support 1920x1200.
 I think its firmware needed to be flashed.
 Then I ordered an M.MT68676.3 intended to be used for LM240WU2, which has the same resolution and is also 2 ch 8 bit, and it worked.

 ## Speakers
 * There are 2 enclosures, one for the left channel and one for the right.